 Our free daily docent-led art and architecture tour of the Los Angeles Central Library always includes a stop in the International Languages Department, through which visitors can find the Library's original 1926 Children's Department, with its decorated ceiling and Ivanhoe-themed murals.

 LAPL Docents have been giving free daily tours of the Central Library since the early 1980's.
 We are guides who love the art, architecture, and backstory of the library, and volunteer to share our passion with others.
-Some of us are retired, some are juggling tours with full time jobs
+Some of us are retired, some are juggling tours with full time jobs.
+So

 As you learn on our daily docent-led tours, The Richard J Riordan Central Library has almost 90 years of fascinating history.
 But some of most intriguing chapters in the building’s story occurred before the library even opened its doors for the first time in 1926.